Triathlon IX – A Saga of Winning, Wine and Wind

 The cabins were very comfortable and far better than anticipated.
 The triple cabins were quite large, equipped with a loft as well.
 The singles were well furnished and cozy.
 Heat or A/C was provided so we had all the comforts of home.

 Friday was a free day (and as promised a sunny one).
 Some of us went to the top of Cadillac mountain and toured Bar Harbour, enjoying lunch outdoors at a great restaurant right on the water.
-Rita and Lew enjoyed a schooner ride out of Camden and spent a couple of hours on the water.
 Others toured Camden.
 Registration was held during all of Friday and we all loved the Green hooded sweatshirts with the Triathlon IX logo, which came in handy at the end of the weekend when it was colder and wet.

 Friday evening, a delicious and varied buffet was served with great desserts and we got to mingle with the other clubs.
 This was also the evening where Jan began her relationship with the Moose at Point Lookout’s lounge.
 Jan, don’t worry, what happens at Point Lookout stays at Point Lookout!!
 A quick review of the Triathlon events by Faith and Bruce and then off to a DVC get-together at the triple cabin graciously offered by the Ripperts and Suffredinis.
 Thanks for turning your place into a Hospitality Suite for the DVCers.

 Saturday finally arrived and events included a hill climb, a rally, and, of course, the infamous judging by the best trio of English judges!!